jenpaff/jennifer-codes_com_archive/portfolio/proj-8.md

 * Open Source Community

-Feel free to contact me, if you are interested in contributing.
+Feel free to contact me, if you are interested: